uspgamedev/luasteam/docs/user.rst

 .. function:: user.getAuthSessionTicket ()

+    :param string identityRemote: String representing the remote system that will authenticate the ticket.
     :returns: (`data`) A result table if successful, otherwise nil

 		* **data.ticket** (`number`) The handle for the auth session ticket (only has meaning on the client on where you called this, is NOT an auth ticket)